F. Ann Rodriguez

 A Tucson native and graduate of Salpointe Catholic High School , F. Ann Rodriguez was the first ever

 Hispanic female to be elected to a countywide office in Pima County.
 In November 2012,

-.
-In November 2008, Ann was reelected to her fifth term as Recorder, and continues to be the single highest
+Ann was re-elected to her sixth term as Recorder, and continues to be the single highest

 In 2004, Ann received the Arizona Democratic Party’s second place “Democrat of the Year” award for her work in 2003.

 Also in 2004, Ann was inducted into the Arizona Democratic Party Hall of Fame.